Influence and Advocacy Committee

 The MassCUE Influence and Advocacy Committee responsibilities include:

-- Visit/Collaborate with local and state legislators to educate them to fund educational technology at state and local level that are in the best interests of education
+• Advocate by communicating and collaborating with local and state legislators and other state organizations for the purpose of funding educational technology at state and local level that are in the best interests of education.

 Each MassCUE Committee is made up of a dedicated team of volunteers.
 The following make up the current Influence and Advocacy Committee Chairs and Committee Members.